Dundee East (Scottish Parliament constituency): Council area

 The Holyrood constituency was within the Dundee City council area, which was divided between three North East Scotland constituencies.
-Dundee East and Dundee West are within the city area.
+Dundee East and Dundee West were within the city area.

 The Angus constituency covered north-eastern and north-western areas of the city, as well as a southern portion of the Angus council area and a small eastern portion of the Perth and Kinross council area.